project-management-suite/project-management-system-backend/API_DOCS.md

 ## Overview

-This backend API provides a REST interface for the Project Management System.
-It includes email-based OTP verification for secure user registration, works with Supabase as the database, and provides role-based access control for ADMIN, MANAGER, and DEVELOPER users.
+This backend API provides a comprehensive REST interface for the Project Management System with **118 endpoints** across 12 functional modules.
+It includes email-based OTP verification, password management, bulk task operations, and works with Supabase as the database providing role-based access control for ADMIN, MANAGER, and DEVELOPER users.

 ## Base URL